Large Dogs are Part of Everyday Life

 The Importance of Large Dogs in Society

 Large breeds have served humans in critical ways for centuries.
-Dogs ancient ancestors wolves helped us hunt and evolve as a species.
+Dogs’ ancient ancestors, wolves, helped us hunt and evolve as a species.
 They also protected us from predators and each other!
 This is a role that dogs have continued to play even up to modern times.
 We have an ancient history that goes back 15,00 to 25,000 years!
-In modern times there are many other roles large dogs serve such as:
+In modern times, there are many other roles large dogs serve, such as:

 - Police Dogs: Countless amounts of illegal drugs have been confiscated thanks to the brilliant noses of our large canine friends.